Ahrimdon/t7x/README.md

 from your BO3 Game folder into the UnrankedServer's ```zone``` Folder.
 Do the same with the FastFiles of the Maps you want to host on the Server, you do not need to copy the .xpak files, those hold Textures and Sounds which the Server doesn't need.
 You can use the zm_server.cfg as a short name references if you want to grab the others.

-You are now ready to start the Server using !start_zm_server.bat.
-If the server still instantly closes while opening the !start_zm_server.bat or !start_cp_server.bat.
+You are now ready to start the Server using T7x_ZM_Server.bat.
+If the server still instantly closes while opening the T7x_ZM_Server.bat or T7x_CP_Server.bat.
 Check the console_mp.log from identities\dedicatedpc\ folder.
 Scroll down until you see "Could not find zone: xxxx".

 ## Disclaimer